gau-nernst/centernet-lightning/README.md

 - [x] `FPNBackbone`: a base CNN network with a feature pyramid to fuse feature maps at different resolutions.
 - [ ] `IDABackbone`: not implemented
 - [ ] `DLABackbone`: not implemented.
 The author claims this is the best backbone for CenterNet/Track
 - [ ] `BiFPNBackbone`: not implemented.
-This is an upgraded version of FPN, introduced by the EfficientDet paper.
+This is an upgraded version of FPN, introduced in the EfficientDet paper.
 CenterNet2 also uses this new backbone

 Since CenterNet performs single-scale detection, feature map fusion is very important to achieve good performance.

 Output heads:

 - [x] `heatmap`: compulsory, class scores at each position
-- [x] `size`: (relative) width and height regression, to determin bounding box size
+- [x] `size`: width and height regression, to determine bounding box size
 - [x] `offset`: center x and y offset regression, to refine center's position
 - [ ] `displacement`: for CenterTrack, not implemented